Improving the Design of Piercing Tools

 The main reason why piercing tools show low resistance is overheating of their working surface to high temperatures causing decrease in strength of the surface layer, welding on to a tube shell and, as a result, its prompt depletion.

-The major task of the TMEC Team in the project Improving the Design of Piercing Tools was meeting the demand of Client’s requirements as to piercing tool durability.
+The challenging task of the TMEC Team in the project Improving the Design of Piercing Tools was meeting the demand of Client’s requirements as to piercing tool durability.

 For the purpose of retrofitting the design of piercing tools, a mathematical model of piercing was developed.
 The simulation included solving the problem of thermal conductivity in the solid body of the tool and convective heat transfer in the inner cavity that allows to determine the temperature field of the tool during the entire process time of 15-18 seconds and to evaluate the combined effect of temperature and power loads.
 The temperature field was subsequently used in evaluation of the mechanical states of the tool.